Ron Paul: Social issues

-Cryptocurrency

-Paul says that he does not have a "final answer" on whether bitcoin will replace the dollar, but says that it should be legal.
-He attends bitcoin and cryptocurrency conferences because, "I think the world's a disaster, the financial system is coming apart, and the government money is terrible, and people ought to have a right to be able to develop something."
+Paul opposes the federal war on drugs, and advocates that states should decide whether to regulate or deregulate drugs such as medical and recreational marijuana, and other substances.
+In 2001, he joined with Democratic Congressman Barney Frank in helping pass the States' Rights to Medical Marijuana Act (H.R.
+2592), an attempt to stop the federal government from preempting states' medical marijuana laws.
+Paul again partnered with Frank in support of online gambling rights.
+In 2006, both strongly opposed H.R.
+4777, the Internet Gambling Prohibition and Enforcement Act, and H.R.
+4411, the Goodlatte-Leach Internet Gambling Prohibition Act.

+In June 2018, Paul posted a tweet containing a racist cartoon and a caption which invoked the Cultural Marxism conspiracy theory.
+The tweet read "Are you stunned by what has become of American culture?
+Well, it's not an accident.
+You've probably heard of 'Cultural Marxism,' but do you know what it means?"
+The tweet was later deleted with an apology, stating that a staff member had inadvertently posted what Paul described as an "offensive cartoon".

 Post-congressional career

 In April 2013, Paul founded the Ron Paul Institute for Peace and Prosperity, a foreign policy think tank that seeks to promote his non-interventionist views.
 The institute is part of his larger foundation Foundation for Rational Economics and Education.
 In the same month, he began to offer the Ron Paul Curriculum, a homeschool online curriculum developed by Gary North and taught from a "free market and Christian" perspective.

 In June 2013, Paul criticized the NSA surveillance program and praised Edward Snowden for having performed a "great service to the American people by exposing the truth about what our government is doing in secret".
 In April 2015, Paul began appearing in infomercials for Stansberry & Associates Investment Research, warning about an upcoming financial meltdown as a result of the imminent crash of the world's currencies.
 In March 2017, Paul predicted a market downturn again.

-Paul was a critic of Donald Trump's plans to increase the number of military personnel in Afghanistan.
+Paul was a critic of President Trump's plans to increase the number of military personnel in Afghanistan.
 In August 2017, he said that Americans don't see Afghanistan as a threat to their personal security and being aggressive in foreign policy only loses Trump some of his support base.
 Paul has also called for Trump to bring American troops back from Syria in April 2018, on the grounds that the threat from ISIS has been eliminated.
 He continues to voice his disagreements regarding foreign policy, and more recently, regarding the events involving America and Iran.

 In 2013, Paul established the Ron Paul Channel, an Internet broadcast.
 Its slogan was "Turn Off Your TV.
-Turn On the Truth."
-In 2015, Ron Paul ended all relationships with the Ron Paul Channel in order to start a new Internet program called The Ron Paul Liberty Report, which he co-hosts with Daniel McAdams.
+Turn On the Truth".
+In 2015, Paul ended all relationships with the Ron Paul Channel in order to start a new Internet program, which he co-hosts with Daniel McAdams, called The Ron Paul Liberty Report.